 J. Work to achieve exemption from any imposed fees that are a deterrent to the program's objectives (e.g., Air Pollution Control Districts).

-K. Utilized prescriptions for burning that incorporate the latest fire behavior prediction and fire effects technologies.
+K. Utilize prescriptions for burning that incorporate results from the latest fire behavior and effects modeling.

-L. Develop a comprehensive vegetation management training program on prescribed burning including the following: fire behavior, fire effects, environmental concerns/impacts, assessment of fuel loading, use of specialized tools, development of prescribed burn plans, use of prescribed burning in conjunction with fire hazard reduction, wildlife habitat, watershed protection, reforestation, range and livestock management plans, team building, and contract preparation for CDF and other cooperators including private landowners.
+L. Develop a comprehensive vegetation management training program on prescribed burning including the following: fire behavior, fire effects, environmental concerns/impacts, assessment of fuel loading, use of specialized tools, development of prescribed burn plans, use of prescribed burning in conjunction with fire hazard reduction, wildlife habitat, watershed protection, reforestation, range and livestock management plans, team building, and contract preparation for CAL FIRE and other cooperators including private landowners.

 M. Where appropriate, use the Department's contracting authority for private consultants, contractors, or agencies to do the project planning, preparation, and project execution in areas where there are more requests for prescribed burning operations than can be conducted directly by the Department in a single fiscal year (PRC 4480).